Atome-FE/llama-node/README.md

 ## Performance related

-Due to complexity of cross compilation, it is hardly for pre-build a binary that fits your platform needs with best performance.
+Due to complexity of cross compilation, it is hard for pre-build a binary that fits your platform needs with best performance.

 Currently I would strongly suggest you do a manual compilation.
 Otherwise you have to wait for a better pre-compiled native binding.
 I am trying to investigate the way to produce a matrix of multi-platform supports.